hopanshum/hopanshum0.github.io/_pages/about.md

 ---

 <h2 style="font-variant: small-caps;">About Me</h2>
 Hi!
-I'm Peter Shum, a Ph.D.
-Candidate in the Economics Department of Duke.
-I will participate the job market in the Fall of 2024.
+I am participating the job market in the Fall of 2024.
 My research interest is applied theory in network settings.
-I have worked on projects of network markets, company hierarchies, and bribery.
+I have worked on projects of network markets, company hierarchies, and polarization.

+Prior to the Ph.D. program at Duke, I have studied in the University of Hong Kong for undergraduate and the London School of Economics and Political Sciences for master.